-To be considered for admission, students must have at least a GPA and MCAT of 3.0 and 500, respectively.
-However, the typical matriculating student has a GPA and MCAT of 3.56 and 497.
+To be considered for admission, students must have at least a minimum GPA and minimum MCAT of 3.0 and 500, respectively.
+However, the typical matriculating student has a average GPA and average MCAT of 3.56 and 497.
 The minimum MCAT score was recently raised.

 Tuition costs for non-residents are slightly more than average for all medical schools, at $61,052, but are fairly standard for in-state residents, at $31,463.
 According to the Princeton Review, the med school has a 20% admission rate and currently has 645 students enrolled.

 - GPA: Minimum 3.0, Average 3.56

 - MCAT: Minimum 500, Average 505